How to sharpen a vegetable peeler or a potato peeler without any tools

 - you did not use your peeler ambidextrously, i. e. the peeler has usually been held in the same hand, left or right; and

-- in the case of Australian peeler the peeler should either have an arch over its blade, or be made of flexible material; a Y-peeler should be flexible (they always have an arch).
+- the peeler should either have an arch over its blade, or be made of flexible material (Y-peelers are usually flexible enough as they always have an arch).

 - Mark the dull side of the blade if you are not sure you can easily tell the difference once it is taken out.